 At dogIDs we are all about improving the lives of dogs.
-Because of this, we have many people ask us health questions for their dogs.
+Because of this, we have many people ask us health questions about their dogs.
 One of the most common questions that you ask is about healthy superfoods for dogs.
-The answer to that question is so we pumpkin.
-Yes, pumpkin for dogs!
+Specifically, you ask if your dog can eat pumpkin.
+The short answer is yes!

 Pumpkin For Dogs – The Ultimate Pet Superfood